forrazh/forrazh/README.md

 ## Hi there
 I am **HFDrae** and I am a student in Computer Science in France!
+My profile picture is from `「蜘蛛ですがなにか？」` (aka: "I'm a spider, so what ?").

 ### I am currently working on :
-- an Android weather app (Pretty original isn't it ?) in Kotlin...
-I will try Dagger / Hilt with this project!
+- an Android weather app (Pretty original, isn't it ?) in Kotlin...
+I will try out Dagger / Hilt with this project!

 ### I am currently planning to work on :
-- the [Odin Project](https://www.theodinproject.com/) (probably in Kotlin if I don't care... *grinning*)
+- The [Odin Project](https://www.theodinproject.com/) (probably in Kotlin if I don't care... *grinning*) <- Probably the next one up after the weather app
-- a website using Kotlin/JS...
+- A website using Kotlin/JS...
 - Doing a complete RogueLike